kubernetes/kops/docs/cluster_spec.md

 ### Protect Kernel Defaults

 Default kubelet behaviour for kernel tuning.
 If set, kubelet errors if any of kernel tunables is different than kubelet defaults.
-(DEPRECATED: This parameter should be set via the config file specified by the Kubelet's --config flag.
-See https://kubernetes.io/docs/tasks/administer-cluster/kubelet-config-file/ for more information.)

 ```yaml
 spec: